Mike Colalillo: Early life

 Colalillo was born on December 1, 1925, in Hibbing, Minnesota to Italian parents who had immigrated to the U.S. shortly before his birth.
-Colalillo was the eighth of nine children.
-His family struggled financially throughout the years mainly due to the Great Depression.
+He was the eighth of nine children.
+His family struggled financially throughout the years, mainly due to the Great Depression.
 He grew up in a tough neighborhood in western Duluth, Minnesota.

-In his teenage years, Colalillo attended Denfeld High School but dropped out before graduating in order to help support his family by working at a local bakery after the passing of his mother.
+Colalillo attended Denfeld High School but dropped out before graduating in order to help support his family by working at a local bakery after the death of his mother.

 Military service

 Colalillo joined the Army from Duluth, Minnesota in February 1944, and was serving as a private first class in Company C, 398th Infantry Regiment, 100th Infantry Division, that was deployed in the Western Allied invasion of Germany.

 On April 7, 1945, his unit fought Waffen-SS forces in the Battle of Buchhof and Stein am Kocher near Untergriesheim, Germany.
 Colalillo encouraged his comrades to follow him into enemy fire, manned an exposed machine gun, and helped a wounded soldier back to friendly lines.
 For his actions during the battle, he was awarded the Medal of Honor on January 9, 1946.

-Post military service
+Post-military service

 After his discharge from the Army, Colalillo moved back to Duluth, Minnesota, where he married Lina Nissila on November 16, 1945.
 The couple had two daughters and a son.

-In 1946, Colalillo was employed by the Interlake Iron Company as a coal dump laborer and in 1950 he suffered a serious injury when his hand was caught on a conveyor belt which caused permanent damage, making his hand nearly useless.
+In 1946, Colalillo was employed by the Interlake Iron Company as a coal dump laborer.
+In 1950, he suffered a serious injury when his hand was caught on a conveyor belt which caused permanent damage, making his hand nearly useless.
 After his injury, Colalillo worked as a longshoreman, and in 1987, he retired from the Duluth Port Authority.